quickapps/docs/en/developers/field-api.rst

 as they both allows to attach additional information to tables.
-However, the main difference between this two APIs is that Field API allows you to create more complex data structures; it was designed to control every aspect of the information being managed, from how the information is stored in in DB to how it is rendered and presented to final users.
+However, the main difference between this two APIs is that Field API allows you to create more complex data structures; it was designed to control every aspect of the information being managed, from how the information is stored in DB to how it is rendered and presented to final users.

 Any table (Nodes, Users, etc.) can use Field API to make itself ``fieldable`` and